GeminiCCCC/SystemDesign/README.md

 a.
 JSON style document store, and can support richer data model than Cassandra

-b. single master directing multiple slaves, if master node goes down, it make take up to 1 minute to elect a slave node to become the master.
+b. single master directing multiple slaves, if master node goes down, it may take up to 1 minute to elect a slave node to become the master.
 And during this time there is no availability

 c. has built-in aggregation framework, but is only efficient when working with small or medium-sized data traffic